• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Another powder I've been experimenting with recently is Spirulina.
 Spirulina is a nutrient-rich blue-green algae that grows in warm lakes and is rich in many nutrients such as iron, magnesium and protein.
 It does have a an earthy taste, but combining it with the right ingredients can make spirulina a superfood that even kids will enjoy!
-Trust me - I used it in these Paleo Mint Chocolate Chip Bars and my kids loved them.

 • almond flour